-Note: For a given port, a frame is only transmitted once.
+NOTE: For a given port, a frame is only transmitted once.
 It is therefore not possible to mirror Tx frames on the mirror port.
 Because of this, mode for the selected mirror port is limited to Disabled or Rx only.

-3-21 Trap Event Severity
+3-20 Trap Event Severity

-The function, is used to set a Alarm trap and get the Event log.
-The Trap Events Configuration function is used to enable the switch to send out the trap information while pre-defined trap events occurred.
+The function is used to set an Alarm trap and get the Event log.
+The Trap Events Configuration function is used to enable the switch to send out the trap information while predefined trap events occurred.